rtcharity/resources.eahub.org/content/events_and_activities/charitable-giving-game-instruction-manual.md

 If you’re having trouble getting started, pick one element of the game to begin with.
 As you get a better idea of what you want to do for that element, other aspects of the design will become clearer.

+<a name="game-combining-2"></a>
-Types of Games
+### Types of Games

 Here are some example frameworks to help get you started thinking strategically about designing games.
 These overlap considerably, and aren’t meant to be exhaustive.

 Win/Win games ask players to choose between two exceptional charities, ensuring that the donation will be used as efficiently as possible.
 Examples:

-AMF vs. SCI, GiveWell’s two top recommend charities.
+  * AMF vs. SCI, GiveWell’s two top recommend charities.

-Players vote between a best in class world poverty charity and a best in class existential risk charity
+  * Players vote between a best in class world poverty charity and a best in class existential risk charity

-Suggestive games are constructed to imply a particular framework for thinking about charity.
+  * Suggestive games are constructed to imply a particular framework for thinking about charity.
 Examples:

-After a lecture about the cost effectiveness of third world interventions relative to first world interventions, players vote between AMF and US based Nurse Family Partnership
+  * After a lecture about the cost effectiveness of third world interventions relative to first world interventions, players vote between AMF and US based Nurse Family Partnership

-An EA chapter organizes a game between AMF and Make a Wish Foundation
+  * An EA chapter organizes a game between AMF and Make a Wish Foundation

 Group discussion games feature a conversation between the players.
 This discussion can be led by a moderator, or freeform.
 Examples:

-An Resident Assistant moderates a discussion with their residents
+* A Resident Assistant moderates a discussion with their residents

-An EA starts a game during a lunch conversation with friends
+* An EA starts a game during a lunch conversation with friends

 Online games at APathThatsClear.com can take many forms, are distinctive in that they allow people all over the world to collaborate, and allow individuals to play a Giving Game at their own convenience.
 Online games are also highly anonymous.
 Examples:

-Players choose between two charities related to a TED talk they watch before voting
+* Players choose between two charities related to a TED talk they watch before voting

-Players take a survey about their giving philosophies before voting
+* Players take a survey about their giving philosophies before voting

 Experimental games are designed to test hypotheses by manipulating one or move variables, and observing the impact on people’s behavior.
 Examples:

-An online game randomly assigns players to receive “Emotional” or “Logical” descriptions of the charities.
+* An online game randomly assigns players to receive “Emotional” or “Logical” descriptions of the charities.

-An Organizer wants to improve a promising game structure that didn’t generate many follow-ups.
+* An Organizer wants to improve a promising game structure that didn’t generate many follow-ups.
 They run a similar game, but add food and drinks to encourage players to linger over the signup sheets.

 Activity games have players engage in a task before voting.
 Examples:

-Players watch a Bill Gates TED talk about malaria and US charter schools, then vote between AMF and KIPP.
+* Players watch a Bill Gates TED talk about malaria and US charter schools, then vote between AMF and KIPP.

-At an EA themed dinner party, guests use THINK’s DIY Charity Assessment module (which teaches the difficulty of assessing charities using intuition), and then vote between AMF and SCI, the two top recommended charities of the top charity evaluator.
+* At an EA themed dinner party, guests use THINK’s DIY Charity Assessment module (which teaches the difficulty of assessing charities using intuition), and then vote between AMF and SCI, the two top recommended charities of the top charity evaluator.

-Skin in the Game contests ask participants to contribute some, or all, of the donation.
+* Skin in the Game contests ask participants to contribute some, or all, of the donation.

-Each player contributes $5 to the donation, and APathThatsClear.com matches their contribution.
+* Each player contributes $5 to the donation, and APathThatsClear.com matches their contribution.

-A featured lecturer uses some, or all, of their honorarium to fund the Prize.
+* A featured lecturer uses some, or all, of their honorarium to fund the Prize.

-Add-on games find a pre-existing conversation, and attach a relevant giving game.
+* Add-on games find a pre-existing conversation, and attach a relevant giving game.

-After a lecture about third world poverty, attendees are allowed to donate to AMF or SCI
+* After a lecture about third world poverty, attendees are allowed to donate to AMF or SCI

-Organizers of a charity softball tournament let the participants vote between two great causes to support with the proceeds
+* Organizers of a charity softball tournament let the participants vote between two great causes to support with the proceeds

 Viral games try to engage as many players as possible by encouraging players to recruit more people.
+Examples:

-After an online game, Players are asked to forward a link to the game to their friends, with the Player who refers the most friends winning $50 to the charity of their choice.
+* After an online game, Players are asked to forward a link to the game to their friends, with the Player who refers the most friends winning $50 to the charity of their choice.

-A student organization chooses between giving $100 to AMF, keeping it for their own budget, or using the money to run games of their own to support the causes they care about
+* A student organization chooses between giving $100 to AMF, keeping it for their own budget, or using the money to run games of their own to support the causes they care about

 Topical  games use current events to start a conversation about charity.
 Examples:

-In the aftermath of a natural disaster, EAs set up a stall asking people to contribute to the most effective charity helping the impacted people.
+* In the aftermath of a natural disaster, EAs set up a stall asking people to contribute to the most effective charity helping the impacted people.
 Afterwards, people who donate are given funds that they can donate to that same charity or a charity like AMF that helps people who suffering with less publicity.

-After the US election, Organizers invite the campus Democrats, Republicans, Independents, etc. to try and find areas of agreement by playing a game.
+* After the US election, Organizers invite the campus Democrats, Republicans, Independents, etc. to try and find areas of agreement by playing a game.

 Pop-up games involve simply setting up shop in a high traffic area and inviting people to play.
 Examples:

-An EA organization sets up a stall at a student activities fair, and invites people to play a quick Giving Game
+* An EA organization sets up a stall at a student activities fair, and invites people to play a quick Giving Game

-An EA goes around the quad starting conversations, and invites interested people to play on online game at their convenience
+* An EA goes around the quad starting conversations, and invites interested people to play on online game at their convenience

 <a name="game-higher-level"></a>
 ## Higher Level Game Design Strategy

+<a name="game-higher-level"></a>
-Estimating the expected value of a game
+### Estimating the expected value of a game

 The “expected value” (EV) of a game is simply how much “good” it will cause.
 Of course this concept is nebulous and impossible to measure (since we can’t know how players would have behaved having never played).
 However, we can estimate a game’s EV by thinking about a few basic questions.